Freedom of information laws by country

-Freedom of information laws allow access for the general public to data held by national governments and, where applicable, by state and local governments.
-The emergence of freedom of information legislation was a response to increasing dissatisfaction with the secrecy surrounding government policy development and decision making.
+Freedom of information laws are designed to grant the general public access to data held by government bodies and, where applicable, entities on the private sector.
+The emergence of freedom of information legislation is a response to increasing dissatisfaction with the lack of transparency on matters such as government policy development and decision making.
 In recent years the term "Access to Information Act" has also been used.
-Such laws establish a "right-to-know" legal process by which requests may be made for government-held information, to be provided at little or no cost, barring standard exceptions.
-Also variously referred to as open records, or sunshine laws (in the United States), governments are typically bound by a duty to publish and promote openness.
-In many countries there are constitutional guarantees of the right of access to information, but these are usually unused if specific support legislation does not exist.
-Additionally, the United Nations Sustainable Development Goal 16 has a target to ensure public access to information and the protection of fundamental freedoms as a means to ensure accountable, inclusive and just institutions.
+Freedom of Information laws establish "right-to-know" legal provisions whereby requests for information of public interest, often (but not exclusively) government-related, must be obliged and provided at little or no cost, subject to certain exceptions.
+A broader sense of the duty to publish and promote openness is already stated in most constitutions.
+However, constitutional provisions may not, in practice, suffice to effect the right to access information if specific support legislation does not exist.
+Additionally, the United Nations' Sustainable Development Goal 16 is to establish that public access to information is entitled the protection of fundamental freedoms, as a means to ensure accountable, inclusive and just institutions.

+Over 100 countries around the world have implemented some form of freedom of information legislation.
+Sweden's Freedom of the Press Act of 1766 is the oldest in the world.
+Historically, freedom of information laws were rare.
+Aside from Sweden, no other state had them until after the UN’s 1948 Universal Declaration of Human Rights.
+Freedom of information laws increased substantially from the 1990s onwards.
+A dozen states had freedom of information laws in 1990, whereas more than 85 had them by 2011.